Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Warren by obtaining all prizes after playing at least 15 Trainer cards!
 [No In-Battle Save]_

-Recommended Deck Build
+Recommended Build: Legendary Zapdos Deck

 Strategy Tips:

 * You can start defeating his Pokémon and collecting your prizes right away.
-As long as you play 15 trainers before drawing the final prize, it's fine.
+As long as you play 15 trainers before drawing the final prize, you're good.

-* The key is to crank out as many items each turn as you can.
-Draw/search items lend well to this, as do energy removal.

-* A single Pokémon deck makes this much easier since you can cram a ton of items in it.
+* The Legendary Zapdos Deck utilizes so many trainer cards so it's easy to burn through 15 quickly.

-**Note: If anyone has a more efficient deck build, let me know, and I'll update this information.**
+> **Note: If anyone has a more efficient build, let me know, and I'll update this information.**

 ***